Buildings & Energy

 - In 2017, 2,410 gallons and in 2018, 2,500 gallons of waste cooking oil from UofL Dining were collected for local biodiesel (through Vocars, located just blocks from campus on Commerce Road).
 Also in 2017, 1,019 gallons went into national yellow grease commodity markets (through DAR PRO).

 - In July 2019, UofL Dining by Aramark dropped its contract with Vocars in favor of FiltaFry which produces biodiesel from the oil, but also filters our oil to extend its life, eliminates the need for our outdoor collection bins (and potential spills), and all at a lower cost to UofL.
-DAR PRO still collects the oil from Wendy's due to a separate contract.
+(DAR PRO still collects the oil from Wendy's due to a separate contract.)
+With the help of FiltaFry, in 2020, we were able to increase our collection to 6,500 gallons!

 - UofL's Conn Center for Renewable Energy Research has explored what it would take to convert all of our waste cooking oil into biodiesel on campus.
-We have about 3500 gallons/year of waste cooking oil on campus (collection points at Ville Grill & SAC, and Chick-Fil-A at HSC).
-That means we can make about 10 gallons/day of biodiesel (plus glycerine and biogas methane) with our own waste.
+We have about 6500 gallons/year of waste cooking oil on campus.
+That means we could make about 18.5 gallons/day of biodiesel (plus glycerine and biogas methane) with our own waste.
 If we could partner with other restaurants and move toward 100 gallons/day, we’d create a value of about $100,000/year.
-It is feasible at any scale as a research project, but if we increased our volume five times, we’d be moving into a break-even point financially.
+It is feasible at any scale as a research project, but if we increased our volume 4-5 times, we’d be moving into a break-even point financially.

 - In 2009, UofL commissioned consultants from Cannon Design to produce a report on the practical and economic feasibility of renewable energy options for UofL, including solar, wind, geothermal, hydropower, biomass, and landfill gas.
 Download a copy of the report here.